b-steve/macrorhabdus/README.md

 ## Lovebird and budgerigar screening

-R code for the analysis of the lovebird and budgerigar screening data (described in the second manuscript) can be found in the file `screening.r`.
+R code for the analysis of the lovebird and budgerigar screening data can be found in the file `screening.r`.

 ### Requirements